Mullen-Zen/furfembot/README.md

 # Hello, Discord!

 This is an ongoing practice project for me to teach myself the workings of NodeJS with respect to coding a discord bot.
-Right now, the features are limited solely to GPT-3 text prompt responses.
+Features are listed below.
+I've also elected to add some *small* features to give the bot the personality of a furry femboy, because I think it's fun and I was bored.
 Based on the code found from [this](https://betterprogramming.pub/add-an-ai-to-your-discord-server-with-node-js-and-gpt-3-198b538cc05b) tutorial, but since adapted for discord.js V14.9.0.
 I'm continuously adding to it as I screw with different features.
 Figured I'd make it public so that people would be able to see what I'm working on :3

+## Features

+- Users can send prompts to a Davinci-003 AI Chatbot and receive answers, without leaving discord
+- The bot will detect the use of the words "men," "man," "furry," and "femboy" and respond in funny ways from a set list of responses

 ## Setup for Development (requires Node.js/NPM)